versatica/mediasoup-website/documentation/v3/mediasoup/installation.md

 ### Windows

-* Microsoft Visual Studio environment with MSVC compiler (with C++11 support)
+* Microsoft Visual Studio environment with MSVC compiler (with C++11 support).

 <div markdown="1" class="note">
 * GNU `make` can be installed with MSYS from [MinGW](https://sourceforge.net/projects/mingw/) and make sure to append the path of folder containing `make` to the Windows `Path` environment variable (e.g. `C:\MinGW\msys\1.0\bin`).
-* Configure Microsoft Visual Studio environment using **Command Prompt** (instructions given for MSVS 2017 v15.2 or newer)
+* Configure Microsoft Visual Studio environment using **Command Prompt** (instructions given for MSVS 2017 v15.2 or newer).
   * Find `vsvars64.bat` that corresponds to the version you want, for instance:
     ```
     "%ProgramFiles(x86)%\Microsoft Visual Studio\Installer\vswhere.exe" -latest -find VC\Auxiliary\Build\vcvars64.bat